lnihlen/hadron-sclang.org/content/design/compiler/Class-Library-Compilation.md

 the [SCClassLibrary directory](https://github.com/supercollider/supercollider/tree/develop/SCClassLibrary) in the SuperCollider repository.
 It consists of roughly 350 files and 75k lines of code.

 SuperCollider supports object composition through single inheritance.
-A derived class inherits the class and instance variables of its superclass, along with its methods.
-A derived class can override any superclass method and access the superclass method via the `super` keyword.
+A subclass inherits the class and instance variables and methods of its superclass.
+A subclass can override any superclass method and access the superclass method via the `super` keyword.
 Therefore, we must first compile all class ancestors before compiling a derived class.